zaktech96/vsionboard/README.md

 1. Create a new repository on Github
 2. Push all your changes to the new repository
+3. Setup your production database:
+     - Create account at Supabase
+     - Create a new project
+     - Note: When creating your database password, avoid special characters like '#' and '&' as they cause URL encoding issues
+     - Copy your database password and keep it safe (ideally in a password manager)
+     - Copy your `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` from the 'Connect' modal on the main Project Dashboard page (click on the 'Connect' button) and then go to the 'App Frameworks' tab
+     - Copy your `DATABASE_URL` and `DIRECT_URL` from the same 'Connect' modal under the 'ORMs' tab (without the quotations)
 4. Create a Production Instance of your Clerk Application
    1. Copy your Production API Keys
    2. Copy your Production Webhook URL (Setup exactly as you did for the test mode)
+   3. Follow the Clerk docs to setup Google Auth and connect your domain
 5. Untoggle the test mode on your Stripe account (to use your production Stripe account)
    1. Create a new product in your production Stripe account (or copy over your test mode product)
    2. Copy your Production API Keys (PUBLIC and SECRET)